HinodeXRT/xrtpy/docs/getting_started.rst

     that selects the titanium-on-polyimide filter, then the string would be ``'Ti-poly'``.
 The process is the same for all XRT filter channels.

-The diagram above provides a detailed view of the two filter wheels used in the X-Ray Telescope (XRT).
-Each wheel houses a variety of filters that are essential for tailoring the telescope's imaging capabilities.
-By rotating these wheels, scientists can select different filters to study the sun in multiple wavelengths, enhancing the resolution and quality of the solar images captured.

 .. image:: images/XRT_filter_wheels_Sun_View_Diagram.png
    :alt: Diagram of the XRT Filter Wheels
    :align: center
    :scale: 25%

 .. _CHIANTI: https://www.chiantidatabase.org/chianti_database_history.html
 .. _SolarSoft XRT Analysis Guide: https://xrt.cfa.harvard.edu/resources/documents/XAG/XAG.pdf